 Best all-around resin: Innovative Polymers IE-3075.
 Really, nothing else comes close.
 Translucent, high-strength plastic with a reasonable pot life (8 minutes) and quick demold time (2-3 hours for smaller parts).
 Around 83 Shore D, flex strength 120 MPa, modulus 2.9 GPa, decent impact resistance.
 Very low cost - around $17 per liter.
 The system can be slowed down in a simple way if you need a longer cure time or lower exotherm.

-For those of you in Europe, Huntsman RenCast 5146 (also sold as RenPIM 5219) is a very similar, low-cost resin.
+For those of you in Europe, RenCast 5146 (also sold as RenPIM 5219) is a very similar, low-cost resin.
 This one has a pot life of around 30 minutes, and requires overnight cure (unless you add some extra catalyst).
+There are some distributors for BJB products in the EU, too, so you may also have luck with TC-854 A/B.

 High-impact plastic: Innovative Polymers TP-4052.
 This product is fairly similar to IE-3075 in most aspects.
 Flexural parameters are somewhat worse, but impact strength is almost three times higher.
 Price is in the vicinity of $30 per liter.
 Note that as opposed to IE-3075, I have not found a way to slow this system down when low shrinkage in mass casting is desired.